Skip to main content

 • Create and edit learning content without managing platform settings or users

-• Cannot publish
+• Cannot publish activities

 Manager

-• View and manage specific group members
+• View and manage specific groups

 • Can receive notifications for direct users they manage.